-Both these were in fact examples of politicking ahead of Copenhagen – the first to flatter China into doing more, the second largely coming from the EU to pressure the US administration and Congress (!).
-The US itself has been involved in that former effort.
+Both these were in fact examples of politicking ahead of Copenhagen – to pressure the US administration and Congress (!) and to flatter China into doing more.
+And the US itself has been involved in that latter effort.

 But as far as the developed world powers are concerned, it’s no more Mr Nice Guy for China.
-As Fiona Harvey writes, since the meeting began, developed world officials – not least US envoy Todd Stern, who earlier this year praised China’s efforts – are now coming down harder on the emerging superpower.
+As Fiona Harvey writes, since the meeting began, developed world officials – not least US envoy Todd Stern – have been coming down hard on China.
+Read more

 ExxonMobil’s announcement that it was buying XTO Energy for $41bn ($31bn stock and $10bn in debt) is a good answer to the critics who have been looking for the world’s biggest publicly listed oil company to do something besides pay dividends and buy back shares with its huge stockpile of cash.